syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 ## Connector Line

 This feature is used to connect label and data point using a line.
 It can be enabled for any chart types but this is often used with Pie and Doughnut chart types.
-You can add connector line for the data markers using [ShowConnectorLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ShowConnectorLine) property.
+You can add connector line for the data markers using the [ShowConnectorLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ShowConnectorLine) property.

-The connector line can be customized using the below properties.
+The connector line can be customized using the following properties:

 * [ConnectorHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorHeight)
 * [ConnectorLineStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorLineStyle)

-The following code example shows the customization options for connector line:
+The following code example shows the customization options for connector line.

 {% tabs %}